 Exhibition from 4th september to 23rd october 2021

-[ Interruption from september 28 to october 6 ]
+[ Interruption from september 28 to october 5 included ]

 Les filles du calvaire are pleased to announce Pollen Song, the first solo exhibition of American artist Ethan Murrow at the gallery.
 With virtuosity, he creates theatrical and extraordinary stories on paper, exploiting changes of scale to create striking perspectives.
 Detailed and surprising, his works feature hybrid characters, half human half plant, whose attitudes combine adventure, derision, pleasure and sometimes defeat.

 For this exhibition the artist has produced a set of exceptional works that invites to a meditation about nature.
 In black and white or in color, they are displayed in situ, including a large composition on the walls of the gallery.
 It is by delving into memories of his childhood at his parents’ farm in rural Vermont that Murrow composed his drawings, so close to nature in which the character melts.
 This nature is abounding, and they try to tame it by technique, patience or cunning.
 Their efforts, probably in vain, bear witness to their optimistic commitment.